dvg13/image-model/deep_frankenstein.md

 ### Conclusions

-It was really a whirlwind of experimentation, which makes it hard to come away with definite conclusions.
-Still, I think the real takeaways are that supervised training is pretty awesome, and that training a GAN to go from a model to a realistic output is hard, largely due to mode collapse.
-Hopefully in the future I'll have more to say about how to solve that and hopefully will have applied these ideas to audio.
+It was really a whirlwind of experimentation.
+I think the real takeaways are that supervised training is pretty awesome, and that training a GAN to go from a model to a realistic output is hard, largely due to mode collapse.
+Hopefully in the future I'll have more to say about how to solve this problem and will have applied some of these techniques to speech.